MONTCO'S BEST ICE CREAM

-A full-fledged, family-friendly outing - plus ice cream - is part of the appeal of Freddy Hill Farms in Lansdale.
+A full-fledged family-friendly outing – plus ice cream – is part of the appeal of Freddy Hill Farms.
 Kids can visit farm animals, play mini-golf or take a few swings in the batting cages.
-Then it's a tough decision on which hand-dipped masterpiece to choose.
-Cream of the crop flavors include Key Lime Pie, Fluffernutter, S'Mores and Strawberry Cheesecake.
+Then it’s a tough decision on which hand-dipped masterpiece to choose.
+Cream of the crop flavors include Key Lime Pie, Fluffernutter, S’Mores and Strawberry Cheesecake.

 DREAMS ICE CREAM FACTORY

-Dreams Ice Cream Factory in Glenside is, indeed, a factory in that it produces its dreamy ice creams onsite.
-But rather than rely on automated, mass-production methods, each gallon is hand-crafted with a constant eye on taste and quality.
-Unique flavors like Maple Walnut and Cotton Candy are popular, but for frozen dessert lovers already pining for the fall, where else can you get Pumpkin-flavored ice cream in June, July and August?
+Dreams Ice Cream Factory is, indeed, a factory in that it produces dreamy ice creams onsite.
+Unique flavors like Maple Walnut and Cotton Candy are popular, but frozen dessert lovers pining for the fall line up in the summer months for the pumpkin flavor.